PepperLola/cgol-grapher/README.md

 ## Instructions

+First, you will have to run the program.
+To do this, you must navigate to the folder you put the program in and type `python cgol_grapher.py`.
+This will run the program.

+**NOTE:** This will run the program with a grid size of 40x40.
+If you want a larger or smaller grid, type `python cgol_grapher.py <grid size>`.
+For example, `python cgol_grapher 128` would run the program with a grid size of 128x128.

-First, you will be asked to input which cells you want to be alive.
+Once you run the program, you will be asked to input which cells you want to be alive.

 Here's an example:
 ![Instructions](https://github.com/PepperLola/cgol-grapher/blob/master/images/example_r-pentomino.png?raw=true "Instructions")